 A Cheshire tennis coach has just returned from a 2 week trip serving up tennis in Blantyre, Malawi.
-Joanne Trataris, head coach at both Prenton and Glan Aber Tennis Club’s in Chester delivered daily tennis sessions to local schools as well as providing training for teachers in the borough during her trip.
+Joanne Trataris, head coach at Glan Aber Tennis Club’s in Chester delivered daily tennis sessions to local schools as well as providing training for teachers in the borough during her trip.

 Joanne, who was born in Greece and spent some time in Malawi before moving to the UK in 1998, was inspired to help after seeing the condition of the courts at Blantyre Sports Club in November 2016.